syncfusion-content/blazor-docs/blazor/multicolumn-combobox/custom-value.md

 ---
 layout: post
-title: Adding Custom value to the Blazor MultiColumn ComboBox Component | Syncfusion
+title: Adding Custom value to the Blazor MultiColumn ComboBox | Syncfusion
 description: Checkout and learn here all about adding custom value in Syncfusion Blazor MultiColumn ComboBox component and much more.
 platform: Blazor
 control: MultiColumn ComboBox